 There’s a chance you’ll be drinking later and don’t want to drive home.
 Plus, it’s a great chance to get the cultural experience of riding in a tuk-tuk or songthaew (red cab trucks) and sightsee along the way to the big celebration.

 Unless you use public transportation that can shut its windows and lock its doors, you’ll be a sitting duck.
-Open-aired tuk-tuks, songthaews, and mini buses stuck in traffic are the perfect target.
+Open-aired tuk-tuks and songthaews stuck in traffic are perfect targets.
 You will get absolutely soaked, a victim of an uncountable number of bucket dumps in the lap and squirt guns to the face.
 And bless your soul if you have luggage.
 Let’s hope your holiday enthusiasm doesn’t wear off by the time you get to your final destination!

-If you want to join in on Songkran, plan ahead and stay at a guesthouse or friend’s place near to the festivities so you can walk.
+Or, be sure to stay at a guesthouse or a friend’s place near the festivities so you can walk.
 To avoid getting soaked before arriving at your final destination, wear one of those head-to-toe rain ponchos that cost about a dollar or two at any nearby 7-Eleven.

 You’re a kid again!
 You’ll play from sun up to sun down and do it all over again tomorrow.
 You and your new friends claimed a huge barrel of water and crafted the best water fight team name, “Splashin’ Assassins.”